brianhouse/sound_art/lectures/07_real-time_sequencing.md

 Sound events in the physical world often have a shape to them.
 There might be an initial strike, tone, or impact, followed quieter section as a vibrating body comes to rest.

-In electronic sound, we shape that characteristic through **amplitude envelopes**.
+In electronic sound, we shape that characteristic through an **amplitude envelope**.
 This is simply a description of how the amplitude of a sound changes over time.
-The most typical configuration for an envelope, which you'll see all over the place on synthesizers and software instruments, is a four-stage sequence known as ADSR:
+The most typical configuration for an envelope, which you'll see all over the place on synthesizers and software instruments, is a four-stage function known as an ADSR:

 ![](media/07_01_adsr.png)